choptastic/slideshows/Erlang Gotchas.markdown

 ---

-# Leaky case statements
+# Leaky case expressions

-## Any variables defined in a case statement will be bound outside the case statement.
+## Any variables defined in a case expressions will be bound outside the case expressions.

 ---